githubteacher/everyone-october-2016/meysuhn-liverpool.md

 #Liverpool, UK

 ### Places to visit
- - Albert Dock
+ - New York
- - Commercial district and cultural quarter
- - Speke Tudor Town Hall

 ### Fun Facts
- - The Beatles are from here
+ - The Monkeys are from here

 # Places to Eat
- - Fly in the Loaf
- - [insert name of restaurant here...]
+ - McDonalds
+ - Pizza Hut

 ## Weather
- - Overcast, often
+ - Rain

 ## Random
- - On the up.
+ - On the left.